dalisc/color-scales-js/README.md

 - `min` (number): The minimum value of the range.
 - `max` (number): The maximum value of the range.
 - `colorStops` (string[]): An array of colors that act as color stops for the gradient.
 The colors are spaced out evenly.
 At least two colors must be passed in.
-Example: ['#ff0000', '#00ff00', '#0000ff']
+Both 6-digit an 3-digit hex colors are supported.
+Example: ['#ff0000', '#00ff00', '#0f0']
 - `alpha` (number): The alpha value that indicates the level of transparency/opagueness.
 E.g. Alpha of 0.8 means 20% transparent.
 Optional, defaults to 1.

 Its constructor is `ColorScale(min, max, colorStops, alpha)`;